hansikaweerasena/gem5-multi/multicast-dev/notes.md

 2003 was a long time ago; better algorithm have probably been found since then.
 The book provides citations for the algorithms it discusses.
 I can look for them on IEEE and look for newer papers that cited them proposing better algorithms.

+### Potential Problems in implementation of Multicast in NoC -: Hansika

+> Does the existing NoC router (Crossbar of the router) able to send one flit to multiple output ports in same cycle?
+If not are there options to do that or do we need to do architectural change to introduce multicast support to the router?
+> In Tree-based multicast the ahead of line waiting of because of one opstream router buffer can lead to blocking of the whole multicast message being propagated.
+Is there way to handle or minimize this?
+Like intoducting a multicast spesific buffer at each router to handle such scnarios.